holistic-web/toolbox/.project/scripts/new-tool-script/README.md

 3. reset `config.js` to how it was - your tool will be in the `/tools` top level folder =D

 4. Follow the steps in the newly generated readme to finish setting up your tool!

+## Changing the Template
+This script should be fairly resilient to changes in the template structure.
+This should allow us to update the template as we improve our tools.